Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 isCurrent: true
 needsUpdating: true
 ---
-> [!note] This page will hold the whole tutorial for the Gaze Electric Website.
-The tutorial will be updated throughout the development process as the project develops.
+> [!note] This page will hold the whole How To Guide:  for the Gaze Electric Website.
+The How To Guide:  will be updated throughout the development process as the project develops.

 ==TODO== - db init_scripts
 ==TODO== 404 page.